Best flamenco show in Madrid

 - Loud branded prints or anything flashy that pulls focus from the stage.

-Comfort matters as much as style.
 The cave heats up once it fills, so breathable fabrics help in summer, while a light jacket or scarf earns its place in cooler months and against the air-conditioning.
 Footwear should be dressy but easy to walk in, since most visitors approach on foot through La Latina's cobbled streets.
-The aim is simple: look polished enough to honor the artists, and comfortable enough to forget the outfit once the first compás begins.